18 Flowers that Mean New Beginnings

 Botanical name: Hydrangea

-These Flowers that Mean New Beginnings are popular shrubs native to Asia and the Americas.
-They indicate thankfulness, elegance, and sincere feelings.
+Native to Asia and the Americas, they indicate thankfulness, elegance, and sincere feelings.

 Additionally, hydrangeas symbolize healing and the start of something new, which adds to their significance.